On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Introduction

-From these, in practice, infinite solutions of \eqref{NCDE} can be computed using convergent iterations of pointwise convergence over $\ncs{\calH(\calV)}{\calT_n}$ and then $\ncs{\calH(\calV)}{\calT_n}/\calJ_n$.
-A challenge is to explicitly and exactly compute (and to study) these limits of convergent sequences of (not necessarily grouplike) series on the dual topological ring and over various corresponding dual topological bases.
-For that, on the one hand, thanks to the algebraic combinatorics on noncommutative series (recalled in Section \ref{combinatorialframeworks} bellow) and, on the other hand, by means of a noncommutative symbolic calculus (introduced in Section \ref{Iterated integrals} bellow) and a Picard-Vessiot theory of noncommutative differential equations (outlined in Section \ref{eqdiffnoncommutatice} bellow), solutions of \eqref{NCDE} are explicitly computed (as in Section \ref{Chenseries} bellow).
+A challenge is then to explicitly and exactly compute (and to study) these limits of convergent sequences of (not necessarily grouplike) series on the dual topological ring and over various corresponding dual topological bases.
+For that, on the one hand, thanks to the algebraic combinatorics on noncommutative series (recalled in Section \ref{combinatorialframeworks} below) and, on the other hand, by means of a noncommutative symbolic calculus (introduced in Section \ref{Iterated integrals} below) and a Picard-Vessiot theory of noncommutative differential equations (outlined in Section \ref{eqdiffnoncommutatice} below), solutions of \eqref{NCDE} are explicitly computed (in Section \ref{Chenseries} below).
+Applying \eqref{NCDE}--\eqref{split} and \eqref{picard0}, in Section \ref{Knizhnik-Zamolodchikov} below, substituting $t_{i,j}$ by $t_{i,j}/2\mathrm{i}\pi$ and specializing $\omega_{i,j}$ to $d\log(z_i-z_j)$ and then $\calV$ to the universal covering, $\widetilde{\C_*^n}$, of the configuration space of $n$ points on the plane \cite{kohno3,kohno4}, $\C_*^n:=\{z=(z_1,\ldots,z_n)\in\C^n|z_i\ne z_j\mbox{ for }i\neq j\}$, various expansions of Chen series over $\ncs{\calH(\widetilde{\C_*^n})}{\calT_n}$ (see Theorem \ref{Chen_braids} and Corollary \ref{finitefactorization} below) will provide solutions of the following noncommutative differential equation\footnote{So-called $KZ_n$ equation and $\Omega_n$ is called universal KZ connection form with $N$ (determined in \eqref{intermediatealphabet}) logarithmic singularities.} (given in Theorem \ref{KZsol} and Corollaries \ref{P}--\ref{C} below)